rootasjey/unsplasharp/README.md

 This library has been enhanced with modern .NET practices and reliability features:

 - **🔄 Async/Await Patterns**: Improved async patterns with proper `ConfigureAwait(false)` usage
+- **⏹️ Cancellation Token Support**: All async methods now support `CancellationToken` for request cancellation and timeouts
 - **📊 Structured Logging**: Built-in support for Microsoft.Extensions.Logging with detailed request/response logging
 - **🔁 Retry Policies**: Automatic retry logic using Polly for resilient HTTP requests
 - **⚡ Performance**: Migrated to System.Text.Json for 2-3x faster JSON processing and reduced memory usage